Graph-based Execution with Batch

 and allow the user to submit tasks to it.
 All clients must call

-will block until all clients have called close().
+it will block until all active clients have called join() and all work completes.

 Data Dependencies